$0 Colorado Dispute Letter Starter Kit

 This is the most frequent violation.
 Charter schools — especially those focused on classical education, STEM, or project-based learning — routinely tell parents their model "isn't designed" for students with IEPs.

 Why it's illegal: Under IDEA and ECEA, FAPE (Free Appropriate Public Education) must be available to every child with a disability in every public school.
 A charter school's pedagogical model does not exempt it from providing specialized instruction, related services, or accommodations.
-If the charter's curriculum framework can't accommodate an IEP, the AU must modify the delivery model — not exclude the student.
+If the charter's curriculum framework can't accommodate an IEP, the AU must address how it will provide FAPE or arrange an appropriate alternative placement — not exclude the student based on disability.

 What to do: Send a letter citing C.R.S. §22-30.5-104(3)(a) and ECEA Rule 3.01, directing it to both the charter school principal and the AU Special Education Director.
-The letter should state that counseling out a student with a disability violates federal and state law and request a written explanation of how the AU will provide FAPE at the charter school.
+The letter should state that counseling out a student with a disability violates federal and state law and request a written explanation of how the AU will provide FAPE or arrange an appropriate alternative placement without denying admission.

 2. Offering a 504 Instead of an IEP to Avoid Specialized Instruction